Do Flea Bombs Work?

 What happens if fleas are left untreated?

 Fleas won’t go away on their own - they simply multiply and spread.
 If you're struggling with a flea infestation you need to take immediate action to eradicate them.
+You can get rid of fleas in your house by hiring a flea exterminator.

 Do bug bombs kill flea eggs?